 'M-my papá!
 He's got a g-gun!'
 I splutter, 'H-he'll kill you!'

 'I know you don't have a dad, lovey.
 I know you.
 You have a mother.
 She's not Latina like you, no. She's got blonde hair and blue eyes.
 She's probably here, right?
 Upstairs, taking a nap, oblivious to everything?
 I'll just go pay her a visit shall I?'
 She drops me and I scramble on the floor.
 She bends down to whisper, 'Maybe once I'm done with her I'll come back here and give you the same treatment.'
 Before she stands up, she gives me a swift hit on the side of my head with the handle of her knife.
 I can't see my face, underneath the mop of hair that covers the tears streaming down my face.
 Suddenly I'm me.
 The girl who was stabbed.
 I wait for her to be safely up the now twisted stairs, before crawling over to the hallway door which is wide open.
 I pull myself in and close it softly.
 The TV is disconnected but the screen is flashing with monstrous pictures.
 I crawl to the smaller couch and slide behind it.
 I have no chance in running.
 Hiding is my only option.
 I hear her scream, instead of pain from my stomach there's pain in my chest.
 I'm about to yell out, 'Mum!'
 When I wake up.
 I sit up fast, panting, sweat covering my body, soaked into my bed sheets.
 It's night time.
-I missed lunch and dinner.
-Why they didn't wake me up is questionable.
 I run my hand through my hair, still breathing very hard.

 'Why were you crying in your sleep?' she asks, concerned, 'Are you sad?
 I can give you my teddy if you want.'